 Of course, there are limitations to Rapid Reviews that should always be made explicit.
 While Systematic Reviews and Rapid Reviews generally result in similar conclusions, the expedited nature of a Rapid Review creates an increased risk of not identifying relevant literature or insights that would be gained from a full review.
 Thus, one can be more confident in the results of a longer review process.

-Additionally, for complex issues that are not easily or immediately solvable, such as obesity and chronic disease management, it can be more efficient in the long term to do one ‘living Systematic Review’ (i.e., a systematic review that is kept up to date) rather than repeated Rapid Reviews over long time periods, or a tool like Social Systems Evidence.
+Additionally, for complex issues that are not easily or immediately solvable, such as obesity and chronic disease management, it can be more efficient in the long term to do one ‘living Systematic Review’ (i.e., a systematic review that is kept up to date) rather than repeated Rapid Reviews over long time periods, or develop a living database such as Social Systems Evidence.